maple3142/My-CTF-Challenges/HITCON CTF 2024/MatProd/README.md

 where $m_i$ is the binary digits of the plaintext $m$.

 We know that every $A_i$ (without bar) have small entries, so their trace are small too.
-The trace of their produce are small too.
+The trace of their product are small too.

 Also, using the cyclic property of trace, we see that: